AzureAD/microsoft-authentication-cli/docs/USAGE.md

     }
     ```
 3. `--output status` returns the status of the authentication and the cache.
+4. `--output none` returns nothing.

+Use the option `--help` to understand the other options available when using the CLI.

 ### Examples
 1. Sample command to authenticate your client to a resource under a tenant.